 All of the OCPSE's accommodation is provided by the Department for Infrastructure and Transport (DIT) under Memoranda of Administrative Arrangement (MoAA) issued in accordance with Government-wide accommodation policies.
-These arrangements do not meet the definition of a lease and accordingly are expensed (included in Accommodation).
+These arrangements do not meet the definition of a lease and accordingly are expensed.